Testosterone controls the development of the reproductive organs and other male physical characteristics.

 - unexplained tiredness or malaise.

 It is worth noting that these symptoms may not necessarily be caused by cancer.
 In fact, less than 4 percent of lumps in the testicles are found to be cancerous.
 Individuals should not ignore a lump or swelling in the testicle, though.
-It is important to see a doctor, who can determine the cause.
+It is important to see a doctor.
+They can then determine the cause.

 Even though testicular cancer can spread to the lymph nodes, it hardly ever travels to other organs.
-If the cancer does spread, the patient may experience:
+If the cancer does spread, a person may experience:

 - breathing difficulties